Access

 Do not use tabs inside a line (that is, between two pieces of text---for example a declaration and a comment); use spaces instead.
 (See above.)

-loops, and comments).
+forloops, and comments).

 Put a space on each side of every binary operator, including assignments.